Sourcing Gems and Jewelry from India

 4. Kolkata – The Centre for Intricate Gold Work

 Kolkata, in West Bengal, is renowned for its filigree gold jewelry, also known as ‘Calcutta work’, which features detailed handcrafting and delicate designs.
 The city specializes in traditional Bengali jewelry styles, including pieces for weddings and religious occasions.
 Many artisans in Kolkata work with high-purity gold, often combining old-world charm with modern design elements.
-It’s a significant center for both handcrafted and machine-made gold jewelry, making it an important hub for sourcing intricate, high-quality gold pieces.
+The city’s craftsmen create fine designs in 22K gold, perfect for daily use or small celebrations.
+You’ll find everything from delicate bangles to simple chains and earrings.
+Prices are often lower than in big metro cities because making charges are reasonable.
+Always check for a BIS hallmark and HUID, and make sure the buy-back policy is written on your bill.
+The best place to shop is Bowbazar, home to generations of skilled jewellers

 Hyderabad, often called the “City of Pearls,” has a long history of pearl trading and is one of India’s top destinations for sourcing pearl jewelry.
-The city is known for its elegant combinations of pearls with gold, diamonds, and other precious stones, creating timeless pieces for both traditional and modern markets.
-Hyderabad also produces high-quality kundan and polki jewelry, especially for bridal collections
+The city is known for its elegant combinations of pearls with gold, diamonds, and other precious stones and is famous for its elegant pearl necklaces, chokers, chandbalis, and lac bangles. .
+Hyderabad also produces high-quality kundan and polki jewelry, especially for bridal collections.
+The city’s connection to pearls goes back to the time of the Nizams, who helped establish its global reputation.
+Most pearls sold today are cultured, but the best ones still carry a beautiful, natural shine and smooth surface.
+When buying, check for lustre, weight, and surface quality, and ask where the pearls were sourced.
+The markets near Charminar are the best places to find both affordable and premium pearl jewelry.

 Certifications You Should Know About when Sourcing Jewelry from India